plum-umd/adapton.ocaml/oopsla15_artifact_docs/Supplement.md

 The `Charts.xlsx` excel file is designed to compare multiple tests.
 There is a pale green option bar across the top with the potential values from the initial data.
 This data does not automatically refresh, but can be used for communication purposes.
 The bright green labels are for entering parameters.
 They are labeled with their effects.
 The initial run is the test to extract initial list creation data from.
 We usually use an Adapton alternative like lazyrecalc.
 This can be generated independent of interactions with a command like: `experiments.native --experiment [exp]_lazyrecalc --0` as in the `test-gran.sh` script.

 The rest of the parameters are more straight forward.
 There is a table for the name of test and label in the chart.
 Up to 5 entries can be used.
 Unused lines may appear in the chart if it is not manually restricted to the first few entries.
 The rest of the parameters apply to their sections, selecting one parameter per set, like the interaction 'id-insert', and the rest are incorporated in the data.
-One section plots against list length, the next plots against granularity (though that data is excluded in the simple test set), the final section plots agaist interaction.
+One section plots against list length, the next plots against granularity (though that data is excluded in the simple test set), the final section plots against interaction.
 There are two bar charts with the same data, but grouped differently.

 Programmer's Guide for *Incremental Computation with Names* (**ICwN**)
 ======================================================================